microsoft/TypeScript/CONTRIBUTING.md

 # Instructions for Contributing Code

-## Some things in general

-As Typescript is a big codebase, so some might run into issues while cloning this repo.
-Hence, it is advisable to use `git clone --depth=1 <remote-url>` to clone it faster.
+## Tips

+### Faster clones

+The TypeScript repository is relatively large.
+To save some time, you might want to clone it without the repo's full history using
+`git clone --depth=1` to save time.

+### Using local builds

-Run `jake build` after every change.
-If you want to test it locally in some another project then use `node <path-to-local-typescript-folder>/built/local/tsc.js` in place of `tsc` in your project.
-For example, to run `tsc --watch`, use `node <path-to-local-typescript-folder>/TypeScript/built/local/tsc.js --watch`.
+Run `jake build` to build a version of the compiler/language service that reflects changes you've made.
+You can then run `node <repo-root>/built/local/tsc.js` in place of `tsc` in your project.
+For example, to run `tsc --watch` from within the root of the repository on a file called `test.ts`, you can run `node ./built/local/tsc.js --watch test.ts`.

 ## Contributing bug fixes